-This week's challenge is all about bedroom organization, and getting the room functioing as an inviting place to take refuge from the world.
+This week's challenge is all about bedroom organization, and getting the room functioning as an inviting place to take refuge from the world.

-Specifically, this week we're focusing on the master bedroom, since in Week #44 we'll work on organizing the kids' bedrooms.
+Specifically, this week we're focusing on your bedroom, since later in the challenge we'll work on organizing the kids' bedrooms.

-Along with organizing the stuff in your bedroom we'll also continue the third week of organizing our clothing, since many people keep clothes not only in their closets but in their bedrooms as well, such as in dressers, shelves or drawers.
+Along with organizing the stuff in your bedroom we'll also continue organizing our clothing, since many people keep clothes not only in their closets but in their bedrooms as well, such as in dressers, shelves or drawers.

 When you finish this week's tasks, if you've been following along you should feel like your clothing is now more organized and under control.

 Are you new here?
 The Bedroom Organization Challenge is part of the 52 Weeks To An Organized Home Challenge.
 (Click the link to learn how to join us for free for future and past challenges if you aren't already a regular reader).

 The first step in the Bedroom Organization Challenge is to decide on the functions of your bedroom.

 This one may seem rather obvious, sleeping, of course.
 Well, that is definitely true, and you should make your bedroom a space to rest and relax as its primary function, because sleep is good!
 You need sleep to function properly.

 However, many of us don't have space or inclination to only have our bedrooms be used as a place to sleep, but instead we do additional activities in the room, or use it for other functions as well.

 Some of these may include, for example: